ringcentral/engage-digital-api-docs/docs/interactions/structured-messages/select.md

 | **`structured_content.items.attachment_fallback_id`** | String | **Optional**.
 Fallback in case the attachment related to the attachment_id doesn’t meet the source requirements.
 Must be public.
 Only jpg, jpeg, png formats.
 Maximum size of 5 MB.
 [Upload attachments](../../../basics/uploads) for you own custom images. |
 | **`structured_content.items.payload`** | String | Automatically gets populated as a random hex if blank. |

-## Example: Engage Messaging (Quick Replies)
+## Example: RingCX Messaging (Quick Replies)

-The following example uses Engage Messaging with quick replies.
+The following example uses RingCX Messaging with quick replies.

 <img class="img-fluid" width="600" src="../../../img/structured-messages-select-engage.png">

-The Engage Messaging quick replies support both the centering of items and the disabling of the text input:
+The RingCX Messaging quick replies support both the centering of items and the disabling of the text input:

 ### JSON Body